 - Once picked, keep them out of the sun and heat as much as possible.
 Cool them down as soon as you can.
 And never wash them until you’re ready to use them—moisture will hasten rotting.
 Here are some other tips on cleaning strawberries properly.

 - Try not to pile the berries more than 5 inches deep in your container.
 The ones on the bottom will start to bruise from the weight.

 - Don’t pick more than you’re going to use.
 Strawberries will quickly mold at room temperature and will only last a couple of days in the fridge.
 If you’re not going to use them right away, wash them, cut off the hulls and freeze them in a zipper bag (be sure to squeeze out as much air as possible).

 Brumbaugh’s Farm 2575 County Line Rd., Telford, PA 18969, 215.723.3508.
 Strawberries projected to be available mid-June; call before going to check on availability as it changes every day.

 Milk House Farm Market 1118 Slack Road Newtown, PA 18940, 215.852.4305.
-Strawberries are available for sale now.
-Pick up strawberries Monday through Wednesday from 10 am – 6 pm.
-Also, they have strawberries at the Wrightstown Farmers Market on Saturday mornings.
+Strawberries are available for pick your own.
+Store hours everyday, 9 am – 7 pm.
+They also sell at the Wrightstown Farmers Market on Saturday mornings.
 Milk House Farm uses organic farming methods.

 Penn Vermont Fruit Farm Rt.
 113 & Rolling Hills Rd., Bedminster, PA 18910, 215.795.2475.
-Pick your own projected to start in early June.
+Pick your own projected to start soon.
 They’re putting updates on their Facebook page and you can also check by calling 215.795.0230 and listening to the voice recording, which they will update as they know more.

 Trauger’s Farm Market Rt.
 611, Kintnersville, PA 18930, 610.847.5702.
 Strawberries projected to be available for pick your own by next week (first week of June).
 Call the market for availability.